domschl/HuggingFaceGuidedTourForMac/NextSteps/llama.cpp.md

 brew install llvm gcc make cmake
 ```

-In order to download large models from Huggingface, we need larg-file-support (LFS) for GIT:
+In order to download large model projects from Huggingface, we need larg-file-support (LFS) for GIT:

 ```bash
 brew install git-lfs